blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 13. From CloudShopSQL2 or CloudShopSQL3, connect to your **AdventureWorks** listener and open a new Query Window by clicking connect in SSMS and using AdventureWorks for the server name.

-    >**NOTE**: We must test from the same virtual network as our Internal Load Balancer.
+    >**Note**: We must test from the same virtual network as our Internal Load Balancer.
 Internal Load Balancers do not currently support connectivity across peered networks.

 14. Run the following code to verify that you are running from CloudShopSQL2: